Skip to main content

 Your health care provider will ask you some questions such as the ones from OHA’s Lead Poisoning Questionnaire to see if your child is at risk for lead poisoning.
 The only way to know for sure if your child has been exposed to lead is to have their blood tested.
 Blood tests are used to find out how much lead is in a child’s blood.
 The test is simple.
 In most cases just a finger prick then analysis is done.

-Lead Screening for Children Resources
+Additional Lead Resources

 EPA’s 3Ts for Reducing Lead in Drinking Water in Schools and Child Care Facilities.